How much money do you lose selling a home as-is In North Carolina

 How do real estate investors factor into selling my home “as is”?

-Investors often buy homes sold “as is” for flipping or renting.
-They offer fast deals with fewer conditions, speeding up the sale.
+Investors typically purchase homes sold “as is” for flipping or renting.
+They tend to present quick offers with fewer stipulations, expediting the transaction.

 What legal requirements must I follow when selling as is in NC?